 Most listings are in the $20's per square foot per year.
-The Concord submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $3 per sqft per year.
-That's a 12% decrease in rent.
+The Concord submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate increased $3 per sqft per year.
+That's a 14% rise in rent.

-Compared to the rest of the Greater Boston market, the Concord region has smaller rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Greater Boston market, the Concord submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 8 listings have been listed, which means new listings are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 116 listings have been listed, so you'll want to check back regularly for new listings.
+About 1% of the office spaces in the Concord are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,380 sqft.
 Most buildings in this market are around 2 floors.
 Most buildings in this market were built in 1920 and are Class Class B.